 The Netlogon folder is located in the System volume information folder on each domain controller in an Active Directory domain.
 Several subfolders contain vital information about user logins, computer connections, group policies, certificate templates, system state backups, account lockout policy settings, and more.
 For example, when a user logs into a network from a workstation or laptop computer by entering their username and password, the authentication request is sent to the Netlogon folder on each Domain Controller for processing.
 The Domain Controller then verifies that the user has been granted access to the requested resources before sending the credentials back to the workstation or laptop for logon processing.

-How Does Active Directory use the Netlogon Folder?
+How Does Active Directory Use the Netlogon Folder?

-Each object on an Active Directory server has its own set of attributes that are used to define it.
+Each object on an Active Directory server has its own set of attributes that define it.
 For instance, a user might have a username, password, and group membership; a printer may have its IP address and model number; and a computer might have its hostname, hardware specifications, and software installed.
 This rich set of attributes means that administrators can configure their networks according to specific needs.

 The most critical concept when using Active Directory is security principles.
 Security principles apply across an entire network environment and dictate who can access what type of information or resource.
 They provide an extra layer of protection against malicious actors, ensuring that only authorized personnel can access sensitive data or systems.
 This helps organizations maintain compliance with regulatory requirements while safeguarding operations from cyber threats.